lxgr-linux/buildaur/README.md

    Additional options for -S,-R,-Syu,-asp:<br>
       n                 : Doesn't ask questions<br>
       spgp              : Skips pgp checks of sourcecode<br>
-      c                 : Builds the package in a clean chroot (you may run into some problems using this on archlinux arm!)<br>
+      ch                : Builds the package in a clean chroot (you may run into some problems using this on archlinux arm!)<br>
       di                : Just builds the package<br>
+      co                : Toggles colored output on and off<br>

    Hookoptions:<br>
       --listhooks       : Lists all available and installed hooks<br>